-Apart from this, I would consider my main profession as a YouTube Video Creator.
-I am an international rated & Title(AGM) chess player and running a successful YouTube CHESS channel with over 80K subscribers & over 25 Million video views.
-Currently it is amongst top 10 chess channels of World.
+Apart from this, I would consider my main profession to be a YouTube Video Creator.
+Internationally rated, I hold the title of Arena Grand Master (AGM), and run a successful YouTube chess channel with over 90,000 subscribers & over 30 million views.
+Currently my channel is among the top 10 chess channels in the world.

-2. What got interested you in Chess?
+2. What got you interested you chess?
 What is your favorite opening and why?

-My interest in chess twits very late.
-When I was studying in 12th std., I came across championship match of school, where School Chess champion demonstrated a great post match analysis amongst the big crowd.
-Obviously that create deep impact on my mind and then wonderful journey of GJ_Chess begins.
+My interest in chess began in my early teens.
+When I was in middle school, I came across a championship match where a school chess champion demonstrated a great post-match analysis before a big crowd of students and teachers.
+This had a deep impact on me, and thus began the wonderful journey of GJ_Chess.

-My favorite opening is Trompowsky Attack (Bg5) & Nimzowich Defense (Nc6), which not only suits to my attacking chess style but it also help me to win lot of chess games and to get a reputable chess rating.
+My favorite openings are the Trompowsky Attack (Bg5) & the Nimzowich Defense (Nc6), which not only suit my attacking chess style but have also helped me to win lots of chess games and to get a reputable chess rating.

-3.What’s the story behind starting GJ Chess?
-What is the Eureka moment that triggered it?
+3.What’s the story behind the starting of GJ_Chess?
+What is the eureka moment that triggered it?

 It’s quite interesting.
 In 2008, after finishing my Master’s study, I was working in Telstra, Sydney (A Govt.
-Telecom Co.) and during my free time I was frequently watching some internet (YouTube) videos.
-During that time, I came across some good chess channels and I was watching their videos regularly.
-Among them, one of the channels has mentioned the procedures and software require to make chess videos.
-So I thought that I should give a try and let’s find out what people think about my chess skills & videos.
-Luckily for me, my first video got very good response and that moment really set the platform for upcoming success.
+Telecom Co.) and during my free time I frequently watched YouTube videos.
+It was then that I came across some good chess channels and began to watch their videos regularly.
+One of the channels in particular mentioned the procedures and software required to make chess videos.
+So I thought that I would give it a try and find out what people thought of my chess skills & videos.
+Luckily for me, my first video got a very good response and that moment really set the platform for upcoming success.

 4.What is the motto of GJ Chess?

-The vision of GJ_Chess is to popularize the game of Chess, encourage more people to play chess & raising the quality bar of the game.
+The vision of GJ_Chess is to popularize the game of chess, encourage more people to play it, & to raise the quality bar of the game.

 5.What was the point when you started getting famous?

-In the year 2013, I have uploaded the first video of “Dirty Chess Tricks to win fast” series.
-Within few months the video get viral and from that point, every single dirty chess tricks video gets tremendous popularity.
-So far I have uploaded 21 videos of these series and considering average, each video get 1 million views.
+In the year 2013, I uploaded the first video of “Dirty Chess Tricks to Win Fast” series.
+Within a few months the videos went viral and from that point on, every single dirty-chess-tricks video gained tremendous popularity.
+So far I have uploaded 21 videos in this series and on average, each video netted 1 million views.

 6.Any challenges that you faced during your journey and any inspirational story you could share with our readers?

-In India, where most of parents give very high priority to study and finding good job, a sports person will always find tons of challenges.
-Here, life will never give us time what we actually want to do.
-Its only depend on us that how we still attach with our passion.
+In India, where most parents place a very high priority on study and finding a good job, a sports person will always face tons of challenges.
+Here, life expectations never allow us time for what we really want to do.
+Overcoming this depends on us and how deeply we follow our passion.

-Initially, my parents don’t like Chess so they make fun of my passion in different get-together of family and friends.
-I still remember one day my father came to my room and he threaten me that if I will continue wasting time like this then he will throw away my laptop.
-He also mention that if the amount of time I have wasted on Chess, if I have used 10% of it in other activity (like job or business) then I will be well ahead (race for money trend).
-The worst part was when I got married in 2012, my wife didn’t like Chess either and she seriously fought with me in many occasions, regarding this matter.
-At one point, I felt very frustrated & completely lost the hope but I still remain firm & never give up, what I actually want to do.
+Initially, my parents didn’t like chess, so they made fun of my passion at different get-togethers of family and friends.
+I still remember one day when my father came to my room and threatened that if I continued wasting time like this, he would throw away my laptop.
+He also mentioned that if I had used 10% of the time I wasted on chess in a more productive activity like a job or business, then I would be well ahead (i.e., in the money race).
+The worst part was that when I got married in 2012, my wife didn’t like chess either, and she seriously fought with me on many occasions regarding this matter.
+At one point, I felt very frustrated & completely lost hope, but I still remain firm & have never given up on what I actually want to do.

 “I like to share one e-mail I got from a parent which I think is more than a inspirational story.”